So first, Anne, can you please just explain a little about how the Happy App works in healthcare and the ideas behind its creation?

 – This is what we have done about it.

-Or, in some cases ‘actually we couldn’t fix this, but this is why’- and then we were able to give an explanation as to why we were unable to fix the issue.
+Or, in some cases ‘actually we couldn’t fix this, but this is why’.
+Then we were able to give an explanation as to why we were unable to fix the issue.”

-“We did quite a lot of work with the CLAHRC, who are a research organisation affiliated to the NHS; they interviewed lots of staff for us and evaluated our outputs.
-We also held workshops with staff and came up with some key findings, these were that:
+Anne: “We did quite a lot of work with the CLAHRC, who are a research organisation affiliated to the NHS.
+They interviewed lots of staff for us and evaluated our outputs.
+We also held workshops with staff and came up with some key findings:

 First- Feedback had to be anonymous.